The time had finally come for us to arrive in one of the destinations we’d been most looking forward to for our entire trip: French Polynesia.

 The tourism burnout here is palpable.
 Where the locals on Rangiroa and Moorea would smile and wave, the ones here, understandably sick of the constant stream of wealth just skirting by them, would gaze with indifference upon the travelers.
 Some of the locals here have managed to cash in somewhat on the island’s tourism boom though, working for resorts as boat drivers or tour guides.

 Nevertheless, Bora Bora wasn’t really our style, so we were happy to be only spending a bit of time here; just enough to see it and experience it.
-We verified from some locals that the Maupiti Express does still exist and run on a schedule at least somewhat similar to that posted on the website, despite the company’s silence in response to email queries (not surprising for French Polynesia), and the fact that their website domain had gone up for sale at some point in the last decade.
-The boat no longer serves Maupiti, as the name would suggest, but instead plies the waters between Bora Bora, Tahaa, and Raiatae.
+We verified from some locals that the Maupiti Express does still exist (at the time of this writing) and run on a schedule at least somewhat similar to that posted on their website, despite the company’s silence in response to email queries (not surprising for French Polynesia), and the fact that their website domain had gone up for sale at some point in the last decade.
+The boat no longer serves Maupiti, as the name would suggest, but instead plies the waters between Bora Bora, Tahaa, and Raiatea.
 We arrived on Saturday night, and confirmed the boat’s outbound trip from Bora Bora for the following day (Sunday) at 2pm.
 However, contrary to the website, there’s no Wednesday trip anymore, with the boat operating on Sundays, Mondays, and Fridays, and apparently it alternates between serving Tahaa and Raiatea as the first stop after Bora Bora.
 At any rate, the whole thing seems very ad hoc, and we suppose it’s best to confirm with the locals before making any plans, just don’t count on responses to your emails around here.

 Ticket purchasing for the boat was easy, we just showed up at the dock an hour or so before departure and made it aboard with no problems.